 The credits go to the local farmers who have meticulously cultivated and preserved the landscape, of course.

-Where is the Hummock Meadows in Mittenwald?
+Where are the Hummock Meadows in Mittenwald?

 Hummock Meadows are everywhere in Mittenwald.
 You can spot one along the Isar River, near the Leutasch Gorge, but the best example lies near Kapelle Maria Konigin, located north of Lake Lauter (Lautersee).
-There you see a picture-perfect example of Mittenwald’s hummock meadows that seamlessly visually complementing the chapel and the mountains in the background.
+There you see a picture-perfect example of Mittenwald’s hummock meadows that seamlessly visually complement the chapel and the mountains in the background.